hmatsuda/file-explorer/README.md

 # file-explorer package

-It provides SelectList View for accessing the project file and directory like fuzzy-finder.
+It provides SelectList View for accessing the project file and directory like File Explorer on Windows.
 - `cmd-alt-n` to open the current directory
 - `cmd-shift-h` to open the project root directory

+When SelectListView is displayed,
+- To confirm file to open confirming file at new tab
+- To confirm directory to open confirming directory by SelectListView
-- `cmd-[` to go parent directory when file-explorer-view is opened
+- To confirm '..' or `cmd-[` to open parent directory by SelectListView

 This package uses `file-explorer.ignoredNames` config settings to filter out files and directories that will not be shown.